 The -f option causes the file named file to be read and multiple entries to be set in the ARP tables.
 Only the superuser may use this option.
-Entries in the file should be a real real of the second seco of the following form:
+Entries in the file should be of the following form:

-host ether\addr [ temp ] [ pub ]
+host ether_addr [temp] [pub]